Implementation Tools

-To help guide the implementation of the ISP, the Office of Indigenous Strategic Initiatives has developed a set of tools which units can use to help situate themselves in relation to Indigenous engagement and to start aligning their work with the Plan.
+To help guide the implementation of the Indigenous Strategic Plan (ISP), the Office of Indigenous Strategic Initiatives (OISI) developed a set of tools which units use to help situate themselves in relation to Indigenous engagement and to start aligning their work with the Plan.

 • What are we currently doing to advance the goals and actions of the ISP?